qTox/qTox/doc/user_manual_en.md

 files have to be in a subfolder also containing `emoticon.xml`, see the structure of https://github.com/qTox/qTox/tree/v1.5.2/smileys for further information.

+## Bootstrap Nodes

+qTox uses bootstrap nodes to find its way in to the DHT.
+The list of nodes is stored in `bootstrapNodes.json` and can be found and modified if wanted at `~/.config/tox/` on Linux, `%APPDATA%\Roaming\tox` on Windows, and `~/Library/Application Support/Tox` on macOS.

 [ToxMe service]: #register-on-toxme